(Photo courtesy of NetPS Plant Finder)

 Features & Attributes

-Texas Persimmon has dark green foliage.
+Texas Persimmon has dark green evergreen foliage on a tree with a round habit of growth.
 The glossy oval leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
 The fruits are showy black pomes carried in abundance from early to late summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 The peeling gray bark adds an interesting dimension to the landscape.

 This is an open multi-stemmed evergreen tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds and squirrels to your yard.
 It has no significant negative characteristics.